 The Siberian Yuits: a Russian People

-Recently, Language Connections had the fortunate opportunity of receiving an inquiry about a language known as Central Alaskan Yup’ik.
+Recently, Language Connections, a translation and interpreting services agency, had the fortunate opportunity of receiving an inquiry about a language known as Central Alaskan Yup’ik.
 The client was in need of transcription and translation services to document an ongoing environmental project in Bristol Bay, Alaska.
 There, many of the local elders were not able to communicate in English.

 Until that time, no one at our company had ever heard of the Yupik peoples or languages.
 A lot of what went into finding qualified Yup’ik language vendors capable of handling this assignment was learning a great deal about the language and culture ourselves.
 We soon found that we were not only fascinated by Central Alaskan Yup’ik but all Yupik languages.